-Required outcomes Prescribed solution Criteria response a. does not meet required outcome 1; and b. is being carried out on a property (SCL) in the strategic cropping area.
-The activity will not result in a material impact on strategic cropping land on the property (SCL). the owner-the applicant has taken all reasonable steps to consult and negotiate with the owner of the land about the expected impact of carrying out the activity on strategic cropping land; b. the activity can not be carried out on land that is not strategic cropping land, including, for example, land elsewhere on the property (SCL), on adjacent land or at another nearby location; The alignment for the proposed activity represents a logical location that is a direct route which is aligned and directly adjacent to existing infrastructure and associated easements.
-Additionally, bordering existing easements avoids further fragmentation of SCL (refer figures 2, 4 and 6) Any alternative alignment is considered unreasonable as disturbance to SCL is inevitable based on the locations of the mine and the Dysart substation.
-Other alignment routes are therefore not feasible, particularly with regards to the powerline route and implications to cost and time. c. the construction and operation footprint of the activity on strategic cropping land on the property (SCL) is minimised to the greatest extent possible; The Proposed Activity Footprint is minimised to a 35 m width, which ensures the proposed activity can be safely constructed and operated, as detailed in section 4.2.1.
-The proposed corridor width of 35 m will be wide enough to accommodate the line, including structures, conductors and ground stays, provide sufficient space for construction and maintenance activities as well as provide electrical clearance to any objects or structures located on the corridor boundary (refer section 4.2.2).
+Re quired outcomes Prescribed solution Criteria response a. does not meet required outcome 1; and b. is being carried out on a property (SCL) in the strategic cropping the owner-the applicant has taken all reasonable steps to consult and negotiate with the owner of the land about the expected impact of carrying out the activity on strategic cropping land; 2. area.
+The activity will not result in a material impact on strategic cropping land on the property (SCL). b. the activity can not be carried out on land that is not strategic cropping land, including, for example, land elsewhere on the property (SCL), on adjacent land or at another nearby location; The alignment for the proposed activity represents a logical location that is a direct route which is aligned and directly adjacent to existing infrastructure and associated easements.
+Additionally, bordering existing easements avoids further fragmentation of SCL (refer to Figures 2, 4 and 6) Any alternative alignment is considered unreasonable as disturbance to SCL is inevitable based on the locations of the mine and the Dysart substation.
+Other alignment routes are therefore not feasible, particularly with regards to the powerline route and implications to cost and time. c. the construction and operation footprint of the activity on strategic cropping land on the property (SCL) is minimised to the greatest extent possible; The Proposed Activity Footprint is minimised to a 35 m width, which ensures the proposed activity can be safely constructed and operated, as detailed in section 4.3.
+The proposed corridor width of 35 m will be wide enough to accommodate the line, including structures, conductors and ground stays, provide sufficient space for construction and maintenance activities as well as provide electrical clearance to any objects or structures located on the corridor boundary.
 The minimum width of the corridor is determined by the position of the conductors under high wind conditions (blow-out) for the longest span and regulatory electrical clearances, including safety margin.
-Therefore, a 66 kV Single circuit powerline with a span of 350 m requires a minimum of 35 m wide corridor or easement.
 Furthermore, the proposed activity is not anticipated to impose permanent impacts.
-The proposed activity will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition (refer section 4.4).
-A restoration plan is provided in support of this application (refer Appendix C). d. if the activity will have a permanent impact on strategic cropping land on a property The proposed activity is temporary in nature and is not anticipated to have a permanent impact.
+The proposed activity will ultimately be removed and the land subject to the expected area of impact will be restored to its pre-activity condition (refer section 4.5).
+A restoration plan is provided in support of this application (refer Appendix C). d. if the activity will have a permanent impact on strategic cropping land on a property (SCL)-no more than 2% of the strategic cropping land on The proposed activity is temporary in nature and is not anticipated to have a permanent impact.
+The proposed activity will ultimately be removed and the land subject to the area of impact of the Proposed Activity Footprint will be restored to its pre-activity condition.
+A restoration plan is provided in support of this application in Appendix C, which has been developed in accordance with the relevant